 At the end of April 2023, fellows will have the opportunity to pitch their pilots to executives and producers at HBO, Netflix, Showtime, Anonymous Content, Sid Gentle, Fabel Entertainment, Yes, Norman, Element Pictures, Irish Cowboy and more (to be announced)!

-Sponsored in part by SanDisk Professional.
+Sponsored in part by SanDisk Professional and Final Draft.

 All semi-finalists will have their work read by industry insiders such as Anita Kapila (executive producer, “Strays”), Leigh Davenport (creator, “Queenie”), Tracey Deer (executive producer, “Mohawk Girls”), Felischa Marye (creator, “Bigger”), Valentina Garza (co-executive producer, “True Lies”), Chelsea Devantez (co-executive producer, “Not Dead Yet”), Nicole Mirante-Matthews (co-executive producer, “The Walking Dead”), Vivian Lee (producer, “Cowboy Bebop”), Pam Davis (co-executive producer, “On Becoming a God in Central Florida”), Shernold Edwards (co-executive producer, "Anne With an E"), Asha Michelle Wilson (co-executive producer, "The Great North), Bianca Sams (supervising producer, "Charmed"), Vanessa Ramos (creator, "Blockbuster") and Nikita T. Hamilton (executive story editor, “A Million Little Things”).
 Plus, they will receive access to a library of select virtual workshops from the Women’s Weekend Film Challenge virtual workshop series, and they'll be invited to a virtual networking event for semi-finalists.